DataCrafter20/COVID-19-Data-Analysis-and-Visualization/README.md

 - Heatmaps showing vaccination coverage across regions.
 - Customizable charts for comparing metrics over time.

-## Example Screenshots
-_Add screenshots or GIFs showcasing your dashboard and key visualizations._

 ## Future Improvements
 - Add more granular filters, such as age group or gender.
 - Incorporate machine learning models for trend prediction.